gitLamHoang/SoilNet--Classifying_Soil_Texture/README.md

 Preliminary accuracy: 1.00

-Coded for onfusion matrix and loss plots are included in the output.py file
+Coded for confusion matrix and loss plots are included in the output.py file

 🌍 Applications